TomKrauss/pks-edit/doc/manual/macro_language.md

 ```

-## Namespaces, visibility and require
+## Namespaces, Visibility and Require

 Support for namespaces and visibility is currently of limited use.